SergeyMuha/tap-catalog-techdoc/README.md

 First we need to create secret with overlay.

-If dockerhub rate-limit pull requests and your contaner registry use selfsing CA you can rebuild dind with your custom CA.
+If dockerhub rate-limits pull requests and your contaner registry use selfsing CA you need rebuild dind image with your custom CA.

 ```
 docker build . -t your-registry.example.com/path/dind:1.0